MisterChocker/f1_real_balance/README.md

 # Formula1 2020 Realistic Performance Balance Mod

-This mod updates the f12020 vehicle performance to mathe the latest gp qualifying results.
+This mod updates the f12020 vehicle performance to match the latest gp qualifying results.

 ## Download